cloudscribe/cloudscribe/README.md

 This project is in early stages, not yet production ready, we are building on a new framework from  Microsoft that is itself still in beta and changing frequently.
 Primarily we are targeting the new lightweight cross platform [Core .NET Framework](https://github.com/dotnet/core) aka dnxcore50 so the goal of this project is to work on Windows, Linux, or Mac.
 We are also targeting dnx451 aka the full desktop framework but we are avoiding taking dependencies on things that only work in dnx451.

-We are collecting email addresses for a potential newsletter in the future, depending on whether this project becomes popular.
-If you would like to subscribe to this possible future newsletter, please send an email to subscribe [at] cloudscribe.com with the subject line "subscribe"

 ##### Currently Working Features:
 * Setup/Upgrade System for running versioned install and upgrade sql scripts
 * Site Definitions - multi-tenant based on either first folder segment or host names, default is by folder segment for now mainly because it is easier to try that without DNS, it is just a config option so it is easy to change